 Once the goods are taken into stock, a goods receipt must be posted.

 The actual physical receipt of materials at the warehouse or the receiving locations can be controlled in different levels of detail.
 For example, you can control the process only at a document level using purchase orders and stock transports orders for inbound deliveries and shipments, or you can go up to the pallet and material level.

-- SAP SRM enables the organization to achieve the following business benefits: Sustainable cost savings- which enables the companies to achieve a closed loop from source-to-pay.
+1. SAP SRM enables the organization to achieve the following business benefits: Sustainable cost savings- which enables the companies to achieve a closed-loop from source-to-pay.

-An internal number range must be defined to build numerically local bid invitation for RFQ`s and Auction in the Bidding Engine and Live Auction application.
-These bids does not have a link to any R/3 purchasing document, they are completely local to the ERP system.
+An internal number range must be defined to build numerically local bid invitations for RFQ`s and Auction in the Bidding Engine and Live Auction application.
+These bids do not have a link to any R/3 purchasing document, they are completely local to the ERP system.

 We use transaction SMQ1 in this case.
 The first thing that should be checked when downloading customizing objects is a possible stuck queue.
 The R/3 system uses the outbound queue (SMQ1) which is less likely to get stuck initially.

-- Generally in SRM business, partner means the entire stake Holders.
-Example: suppliers, customers, vendors, employee, etc. The function of partner is to make the vendors as reference, and then there will be invoicing party, supplying party, etc.
+1. Generally in SRM business, partner means the entire stake Holders.
+Example: suppliers, customers, vendors, employees, etc. The function of the partner is to make the vendors as references, and then there will be invoicing party, supplying party, etc.

 The key business process in SAP SRM includes:

 A Purchasing Organization is the organizational unit within a business responsible for the procurement of goods and services for plants belonging to a particular region.
 It also negotiates terms and conditions of contracts and purchases from vendors and also assumes legal responsibility for those purchases for the Plants that PO is responsible for.
 Those Plants are dependant on its assignment.